Looking for something?

 Powered by the Centre for Invasive Species Solutions

-European rabbits are Australia’s most widespread and destructive environmental and agricultural vertebrate pest.
+Since arriving in Australia with the First Fleet, then deliberately released for hunting in the 1800s, European rabbits have become Australia’s most widespread and destructive environmental and agricultural vertebrate pest.

-First arriving in Australia with the First Fleet, then deliberately released for hunting in the 1800’s, the rate of spread of the rabbit in Australia was the fastest of any colonising mammal anywhere in the world.
-They are now found in all states and territories, including several offshore islands.
+Their rate of spread is the fastest of any colonising mammal anywhere in the world.
+They are now found in all States and Territories, including several offshore islands.

-Rabbits graze on native and introduced vegetation, crops and pastures.
-Rabbit grazing can prevent seedlings from regenerating and reduce crop yields, as well as increase competition for feed with livestock.
-Rabbits damage native plants and directly compete with native wildlife for food and shelter.
+European rabbits impact natural environments and native species as a leading threat to biodiversity.
+Rabbits damage native plants and compete directly with native wildlife for food and shelter.
 Their digging and browsing leads to a loss of vegetation cover, which in turn can result in slope instability and soil erosion.

-Want to a quick and easy digest of management information for rabbits?
-Our printable glovebox baiting guide is available to order here but please note that printing and postage charges will apply in most situations.
+Want a quick and easy digest of management information for rabbits?
+Click on the thumbnail image below to download and print our glovebox guide free of charge.
+Use our order form for larger quantities, which can also feature your organisation’s logo.
+Please note that printing and postage charges will apply to most orders.

 |